bbatistadaniel/RandomNumberGenerator/README.md

 ## License

 This project is open-source and is available under the [MIT License](LICENSE).
 Feel free to use and modify the code as needed.

+## Testing

+To experience this project, you can visit the following link: [Random Number Generator](https://bbatistadaniel.github.io/RandomNumberGenerator)